mauriciocramos/HAR-ADL/README.md

 > 4. Appropriately labels the data set with descriptive variable names.
 > 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Before explaining the solutions developed for the requirements 1 to 2, first it's explained the process to load the required R packages and the HAR data set which consists of multiple directories and files.
+Before explaining the solutions developed for the requirements 1 to 2, first it's explained the required R packages and the loading of the HAR data set files which consists of multiple directories and files.

 The `{dplyr}` functions `group_by()` and `summarize()` are used with the function `mean() {base}` to fast and easily calculate the average of all values grouped by `subject`, `activity` and `variable`.
 It's also used the `{dplyr}` chain operator `"%>%"` to improve the code readability.